Maciej Osłowski: Lower divisions

 Over the next few seasons Osłowski struggled to find stability with a club, joining new clubs in the following 3 summer transfer windows.
 The first club he joined was Kaszubia Kościerzyna in the III liga.
 He made 13 appearances over the season, joining Polonia Gdańsk at the start of the next season making 15 appearances in total.
-His following move saw some stability for Osłowski, joining Gryf Wejherowo with whom he played for for the next 3 seasons.
+His following move saw some stability for Osłowski, joining Gryf Wejherowo with whom he played for the next 3 seasons.
 While at Gryf he made a total of 59 appearances and scored a total of 7 goals during this time.
 He was released at the end of the season, and saw himself without a club for the entirety of the 2016–17 season.
 In 2017 Osłowski returned to football, joining KP Sopot.